SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 4. Questions

 <!--
+- Today our goal is to LEARNING_OBJECTIVE
-- We'll look at a five-ish front-end architectures
+- We're going to look at a five-ish front-end architectures
 - And the patterns that make them work
 - We'll look at examples of each architecture
 - And analyze some of their tradeoffs
-- Finally we'll end with some recommendations for choosing a front-end architecture
+- Finally we'll end with some recommendations for choosing an architecture
-- Before leaving some time for questions at the end -->
+- Before leaving some time for questions at the end
+- Alrighty, let's kick it off with some terms...
+-->

 ---